Stewart-Robertson/CrewAI_DA_Agents/docs/README.md

 1. transaction_data_with_errors.csv - 1,000 rows x 10 columns, with missing data
 2. Superannuation.csv - 1,000 rows x 20 columns, with missing data

+## Cost
+I estimate the cost to be around 0.3-0.4 USD to produce a presentation based on my own use, which was with a mixture of gpt-4o-mini and gpt-4.1-mini.

 ## Limitations
+### API Limits
 Using csv files with LLM API calls uses a lot of tokens.
 This project will exceed token limits for gpt-4o/4.1-mini when anything more than approx 700 lines x 20 columns are read by an agent and sent to the API.
 As such, limiting how much of the file is read by each agent is necessary.

 This also means that a comprehensive analysis of all the data isn't possible.
 _The agents' output should serve as a baseline for further analysis and human-led insight generation._

+### Validation
+Working with LLMs can be unpredictable due to both their lack of determinism and capacity for hallucination.
+If this project were to be developed further, a focus would be on building in validation and evaluation functionality to ensure output is fully trustworthy.

 ## Setup